fiaisis/frontend/README.md

 As an alternative to testing using containers, you can replace the contents of SciGateway's [`res`](https://github.com/ral-facilities/scigateway/tree/release/v2.0.0/public/res) folder with the frontend's [`default.json`](https://github.com/fiaisis/frontend/blob/main/container/default.json) file and [`images`](https://github.com/fiaisis/frontend/tree/main/container/images) folder.
 This will allow you to see the changes made by running `yarn start`.

 <span style="color:red">BEWARE:</span> this can give false positives.
-And do not push changes to SciGateway.
+Do not push changes to SciGateway as we do not develop in that repo.

 ## Package issues

-When adding new depencies to [`package.json`](https://github.com/fiaisis/frontend/blob/main/package.json) or switching between branches with different dependencies, you will need to run `yarn install` to update the `node_modules` folder.
+When adding new dependencies to [`package.json`](package.json) or switching between branches with different dependencies, run `yarn install` to update the `node_modules` folder.

-Occassionally there are issues with package conflicts that require `node_modules` and `yarn.lock` to be deleted and the cache cleared.
+Occasionally there are issues with package conflicts that require `node_modules` and `yarn.lock` to be deleted and the cache cleared.
 You can do this with the following command:

 ```bash
 rm -rf node_modules && yarn cache clean && rm -f yarn.lock && yarn install